-- 2. Distance between Access Point and the Wireless Node is set to 10m - 3.
+- 2. Distance between Access Point and the Wireless Node is set to 5m. - 3.
 Set DCF as the medium access layer protocol under datalink layer properties of access point and wireless node. - 4.
 WLAN Standard is set to 802.11ac and No. of Tx and Rx Antenna is set to 1 in access point and No. of Tx is 1 and Rx Antenna is set to 2 in wireless node (Right-Click Access Point or Wireless Node > Properties > Interface Wireless > Transmitting Antennas and Receiving Antennas) and Bandwidth is set to 20 MHz in both Access-point and wireless-node Transmitter Power set to 100mW in both Access-point and wireless-node. - 5.
 Wired Link speed was set to 1Gbps and propagation delay to 10 μs in wired links. - 6.
 Channel Characteristics: Path Loss Only, Path Loss Model: Log Distance, Path Loss Exponent: 3.5. - 7.
 Application Generation Rate: 100 Mbps (Packet Size: 1460, Inter Arrival Time: 116 μs) - 8.
 Click on the Application icon present in the top ribbon/toolbar and set Transport Protocol to UDP - 9.
-In NetSim GUI Plots are Enabled and Run simulation for 10s. - 10.
-Go back to the scenario and increase the Distance from 10m to 20m, 30m, 40m, 50m respectively and Run simulation for 10s.
+Enable the plots and run the simulation for 10s. - Go back to the scenario and increase the distance as per result table and Run simulation for 10s.